Heavy snow expected in Texas; storm could spawn tornadoes

 The Navarro County Office of Emergency Management did not immediately respond to a request for comment.

-Jeremy Jeremy Grams, a forecaster with the National Weather Services’ Storm Prediction Center in Norman, Oklahoma. said 12 to 18 inches (0.30 meters to 0.46 meters) of snow is possible west of the Pecos River in southwest Texas and another three to 5 inches (0.13 meters) in western Oklahoma by Thursday.
+Jeremy Grams, a forecaster with the National Weather Services’ Storm Prediction Center in Norman, Oklahoma, said 12 to 18 inches (0.30 meters to 0.46 meters) of snow is possible west of the Pecos River in southwest Texas and another three to 5 inches (0.13 meters) in western Oklahoma by Thursday.

 “That heavy snow swath is going to go through southwest Texas to western Oklahoma,” where 3 to 5 inches (0.08 meters to 0.13 meters) are expected, before moving eastward and threatening the Gulf Coast on Thursday as the colder air collides with moisture and warmer temperatures, Grams said.